Kandyan law: Inheritance

 Kandyan law defines immovable property as either Paraveni meaning ancestral property and acquired property in the case of inheritance from a deceased estate.
 The law defines the different levels rights of the deceased siblings, spouses and children, both legitimate or illegitimate to these two types of property.
-As well as the rights of daughters to their deceased father's and monther's property based on the type of marriage (Binna or Diga) they have contracted into.
+As well as the rights of daughters to their deceased father's and mother's property based on the type of marriage (Binna or Diga) they have contracted into.
 The spouse of a deceased has rights to jewelry and paraphernalia used by her and bought for her by the deceased.
 In a landmark case in September 2021, the Supreme Court of Sri Lanka ruled that a Diga married daughter has no claim to the fathers property following his death.